Gabriel Jesus: Jamie Redknapp says the former Manchester City striker has transformed Arsenal

 "They are full of confidence, there's a great energy about the team.
 The new players have really added to what they're trying to achieve here," said Redknapp.

 "It's very early in the season but there are real reasons to be optimistic about this squad.
-They're very impressive right now.
-They look a formidable team, very strong.
+They've very, very impressive right now.
+They look a formidable team, very, very strong.

 "It's going to be tough, there's some real challenges to come but they've got some nice fixtures ahead of them.
 If you're an Arsenal fan you should be really proud of this side right now."